danielsilva2017/app-monitor/README.md

 App-monitor is a web server that allows you to track what is happening  in your Kubernetes infrastructure using sysquery.
-It was written in Vue js and uses a modify version of NeoVis to handle the connection and visualization of the neo4j database.
+It was written in Vue js and uses a modify version of NeoVis (https://github.com/neo4j-contrib/neovis.js/) to handle the connection and visualization of the neo4j database.
-To use app-monitor you need to have also with the same environment:
+To use app-monitor you need to also have in the same environment:

 - [x] YamlChanger - API to connect app-monitor to your Kubernetes Infrastructure
 - [x] Access granted to use sysquery - agent that collects data from Kubernetes and stores it on neo4j.

-Without this projects you will not see anything or be able to work in the web server
+Without these projects you will not see anything or be able to work in the web server

 Main features:

 - [x] The user can see the information traded betweeen hosts,pods or processes;
-- [x] The user can see a detail information for each  processes,hosts or pods - both on a table and on a graph;
+- [x] The user can see a detail information for each  processes, hosts or pods - both on a table and on a graph;
 - [x] The user can edit some resourses allocated to the controllers;

 ## Processes View